jedrichards/es6/README.md

 a.push('foo');
 ```

-> The above code does produce an error, since the `const` keyword only safeguards the pointer to the value, not the value itself, which may change.
+> The above code does not produce an error, since the `const` keyword only safeguards the pointer to the value, not the value itself, which may change.

 ## Modules